kutespaces/argocd/README.md

 <img src='docs/images/portforwarding.jpg' width='100%'>

 Login with the credentials `admin:admin` to view the dashboard.
 You should see the following 3 Argo CD applications.
+If just one app is shown or the status of one of the apps is not `synced`, please press refresh on the corresponding app.

 <img src='docs/images/argocdapps.jpg' width='100%'>